9seconds/isitbullshit/README.md

 True
 ```

 Yeah, this is bullshit.
-Payload is `[]` but you expecting something more
+Payload is `[]` but you probably expecting something more interesting
-interesting

 ```python
 >>> print isitbullshit({'hello': 'no', 'world': None}, schema) True
 ```

-See?
-World is None, incoming JSON was `{"hello": "no", "world": null}`
+See? _World_ is None, incoming JSON was `{"hello": "no", "world": null}`
 so there.
 So, bullshit.
-We are waiting for something pretty much more
+We are waiting for something pretty much
 interesting.

 ```python